arez-mohsin/raw-full-app-with-server/mine-server-app/NOTIFICATION_FIX_SUMMARY.md

 ### Method 2: Real Session Test
 1. Start a mining session in the app
+2. Check if you receive a "Mining Started!" notification immediately
-2. Wait for 2 hours (or modify server code temporarily to test with shorter duration)
+3. Wait for 2 hours (or modify server code temporarily to test with shorter duration)
-3. Check if you receive a push notification
+4. Check if you receive a "Mining Complete!" notification
-4. Verify in server logs: `"Push notification sent for mining completion (scheduled task)"`
+5. Verify in server logs: `"Push notification sent for mining start"` and `"Push notification sent for mining completion (scheduled task)"`

 ### Method 3: Server Log Monitoring
 Check server logs for these messages:
+- ✅ Mining Start Success: `"Push notification sent for mining start"`
-- ✅ Success: `"Push notification sent for mining completion (scheduled task)"`
+- ✅ Mining Complete Success: `"Push notification sent for mining completion (scheduled task)"`
+- ❌ Mining Start Failure: `"Failed to send push notification for mining start"`
-- ❌ Failure: `"Failed to send push notification (scheduled task)"`
+- ❌ Mining Complete Failure: `"Failed to send push notification (scheduled task)"`
 - 📊 Info: `"Session completion check started"` and `"Session completion check finished"`

 ## Verification Commands